Skip to content

 Share about your involvement with iYouth: when you got involved, how that opened a door to full-time missions and what you guys’ role is now with the camp.

 Lori and I first became aware of iYouth Camp in 2003 when we attended Parker Christian Center with Dave and Donnelle Johnson.
-It wasn’t until 2009 that the Lord opened the door for Paul to attend the camp for the first time in Gutenstein, Austria.
-Lori attended her first iYouth camp in 2012.
+In 2009, the Lord opened the door for me to attend the camp for the first time in Gutenstein, Austria.
+Lori then attended her first iYouth camp in 2012.
 It was during the iYouth Camp in 2013 that we felt the call to missions confirmed.
 The Lord had been stirring our hearts to that point, but we didn’t know for sure until then that the Lord was calling us into missions.
-We are currently in Germany ministering to U.S. Military personnel and their families stationed overseas.
+We have been serving since 2017 in Germany ministering to U.S. Military personnel and their families stationed overseas.
 We are still very involved in iYouth.
-Paul is camp Pastor and Lori is camp admin.
+I serve as camp pastor and Lori serves as camp admin.

 Why is iYouth Camp important?

 It is unlike any youth camp I have been a part of in my years of ministry.
-My first time at iYouth, I remember speaking in my first chapel in Gutenstein.
-Here I was in a packed room of 100 students from many different nations.
+My first time at iYouth, I remember speaking in my first chapel.
+There I was, in a packed room of students from different nations.
 The Lord revealed to me that he has called us to the nations, but here he brought the nations to us.
 There is something about interacting with young people from a different country and realizing that you both serve the same God and have more in common than you think.
-If I were to sum this up: iYouth Camp is probably one of the best ministries right now for promoting a missions mindset among students in high school and middle school.
+If I were to sum this up: iYouth Camp is probably one of the best ministries for promoting a missions mindset to students in high school and middle school.

 Tell us about True Life KMC: how old is the church, who is your focus and what the church is like in terms of nations represented and ministries.